Interoperable Digital Identity and Patient Matching

 Alternatively, the HL7 Identifier may be included as a FHIR Identifier in the Resource referenced by the SMART fhirUser claim using the Identity-HL7-Identifier.

-• The combination of Identifier plus Assigner (if any) SHALL NOT be reassigned for an individual; therefore, the Identifier SHALL be protected like a Social Security Number and SHALL NOT be shared other than for patient matching purposes in a healthcare setting.
+• The combination of Identifier plus its Assigner (if any) SHALL NOT be reassigned for an individual; therefore, the Identifier SHALL be protected like a Social Security Number, and terms between the Identity Provider and its users SHALL also require this, and SHALL NOT be shared other than for patient matching purposes in a healthcare setting.
 The Identifier itself SHALL NOT be used as an OpenID Connect identifier and SHALL NOT be programmatically derived or otherwise possible to deduce from the OpenID Connect identifier since the OpenID Connect identifier may need to be re-issued from time to time, and individuals may want to use their OpenID Connect credential to authenticate themselves in other settings in which they do not wish to share personally identifiable information (PII).
-Identity Providers SHALL NOT enable an individual to authorize sharing of the Identifier with an endpoint that is not a trusted healthcare organization.
-For Identifiers assigned at any identity assurance level greater than IAL1, Identity Providers which establish a mechanism for proof of control of the credential SHALL associate with the Identifier an authenticator meeting NIST AAL2 or higher authentication assurance and that can be reset, in lieu of or supplemental to the OpenID Connect 1.0 workflow.
+Identity Providers SHALL NOT enable an individual to authorize sharing of the Identifier with an endpoint that is not a trusted organization.
+For Identifiers assigned at any identity assurance level greater than IAL1, Identity Providers which establish a mechanism for proof of control of the credential SHALL associate with the Identifier an authenticator meeting NIST AAL2 or higher authentication assurance that can be reset, in lieu of or supplemental to the OpenID Connect 1.0 workflow.

-• The Identifier and any associated credentials SHALL be managed in alignment with NIST 800-63A Digital Identity Guidelines except as specified otherwise in this IG.
+• The Identifier and any associated credentials SHALL be managed consistent with NIST 800-63A Digital Identity Guidelines except as specified otherwise in this IG.

 Digital Identifier Workflow Example